Colt is a marketing analyst and freelance writer who's always been interested in examining businesses to help inform others.

 As a multinational enterprise, Dell is very competent in executing its global strategy, giving the company a competitive advantage that was unrivaled in the first half of the 2000s.

 One of the sources of Dell’s initial competitive advantage can be attributed to its famous direct selling and build-to-order approach.
 This just-in-time (JIT) strategy allowed it to operate with the lowest inventory level in the industry.
 Reducing excess inventory provided Dell with a significant cost advantage as component costs depreciate as much as 1% weekly in the electronics industry.
 Direct selling has also allowed Dell to bypass intermediaries such as wholesalers and retailers, reducing costs even further.
 In addition, Dell offered customizable options that proved to be customer-centric and attractive.

-Dell’s global force of 200 suppliers had access to automated and real-time information such as demand trends and volume expectations for different components.
+Dell’s global force of 200 suppliers had access to automated and real-time information, such as demand trends and volume expectations for different components.
 This close relationship with suppliers and the direct selling model has allowed Dell to balance demand and supply remarkably well.

 Dell conducts its business operations worldwide in many different foreign markets.
-One of Dell’s motivations to internationalize was to secure supplies and gain access to low-cost factors.
+One of Dell’s motivations to internationalise was to secure supplies and gain access to low-cost factors.
 Dell situated manufacturing plants across the world, seeking out location-specific advantages such as low labour costs and highly productive workforces.
-The manufacturing operations are also in close proximity to important regional markets to minimize delay between purchase and delivery.
+The manufacturing operations are also in close proximity to important regional markets to minimize delays between purchase and delivery.
 Dell’s choice of locations had indeed armed it with an initial competitive advantage.

 Dell’s Global Manufacturing Plants

 Why did Dell choose to locate its manufacturing plants in certain geographic locations?